billthefarmer/c-melodeon/Readme.txt

 button in the top half of the window.
 The instruments drop down lets you choose what midi instrument you would like to attempt to play.
 The reverse buttons check box lets you play widdershins.
 The key drop down lets you choose a key to play in.
+There is a choice of Eb, Bb, F, C, G, D, A. The key defaults to C. More kays can be added by popular request, or you can hack the program yourself.
 The layout drop down lets you choose a layout.
-There is a choice of Eb, Bb, F, C, G, D, A. The key defaults to C. More kays can be added by popular request or you can hack the program yourself.
 The volume slider lets you change the volume.
 The volume defaults to maximum.
 The quit button lets you give up, or you can click on the window close icon.
 The key may be changed by pressing the letter key corresponding to the desired playing key.
-The buttons may be revered by pressing the 'R' key.
+The buttons may be reversed by pressing the 'R' key.

 Playing
 =======